Cannabinoids & Cannabis Strains Guide: THC, CBD, Sativa, Indica Explained

 Sleep support (research suggests)Pain relief studiesAntibacterial propertiesAppetite effects

 How do cannabinoids work?
 Cannabinoids bind to receptors in your endocannabinoid system (CB1 receptors primarily in the brain and nervous system, CB2 receptors primarily in immune cells).
 This interaction influences functions like mood, appetite, pain perception, and sleep.
 Individual responses vary based on genetics, tolerance, and product composition.
+For an evidence-based overview, see the NIH NCCIH page on cannabis and cannabinoids.

 Cannabis Strains Explained